Blanc-Sablon: Communities

 The municipality includes three villages: Blanc-Sablon, Lourdes-de-Blanc-Sablon, and Brador Bay.

 Blanc-Sablon

-Blanc-Sablon is located about one kilometer east of Lourdes-de-Blanc-Sablon directly on the Blanc-Sablon Bay.
+Blanc-Sablon is located about one kilometre (1000 yards) east of Lourdes-de-Blanc-Sablon directly on the Blanc-Sablon Bay.
 It had a population of 116 in 2016.
 The wharf and the ferry to St. Barbe, Newfoundland and Labrador are located in the town.

 Lourdes-de-Blanc-Sablon

+Indigenous peoples, Vikings, Basques, Bretons, English and Acadians frequented, at different times, the waters of the territory of this important village on the Quebec-Labrador Peninsula.
 Lourdes-de-Blanc-Sablon (51°24′41″N 57°12′11″W) is the largest community in the municipality, and is located on the headland that separates Brador Bay from Blanc-Sablon Bay.
 It was originally known as Longue-Pointe (Long Point) until the beginning of the 20th century.
 It has a small natural harbour, and long depended on the fishing business.

 Brador

 Brador or Brador Bay (51°27′40″N 57°14′44″W) is on the eastern shore of the namesake bay, 7 km north of the village of Lourdes-de-Blanc-Sablon.
 While known in the 18th century as Fort Pontchartrain and Phélipeaux Bay, its current name is the shortened form of Labrador.
 In French, the syllable la is a definite article, and in documents from the 17th and 18th century, this syllable was considered as such and separated from the rest of the name.
 François Martel de Brouague, the King's Commander of this region from 1714 to 1760, referred to this location as: "A la Baye de Phélipeaux, coste de la Brador" ("At the Bay of Phélipeaux, coast of the Brador").